smithdm3/RepData_PeerAssessment1/PA1_template.md

 ## 1      835 206.1698
 ```
 ### Answering the question:
-> The activity pattern shows what is likely sleep from midnight until after 5am, a fair amount of activity between roughly 5am until say 7pm with a peak around 8am.
+> The activity pattern shows what is likely sleep from midnight until after 5am, a fair amount of activity between roughly 5am until say 7pm with a peak around 8am (interval 835 corresponding to 8:35am to be more precise).
 The average activity ramps down significantly from roughly the 7pm time until midnight.

 The average daily activity pattern shows a very low number of steps (nearly 0)
 for the intervals numbered from 0 thru to 500 (equates to 00:00 until a little